How to Use GroupDocs: Java Document Comparison Streams – Complete Guide

 File Access Problems

-Problem: Cannot read source or target documents Solutions:
+- Problem: Cannot read source or target files.

 Frequently Asked Questions

-The beauty of the stream-based approach is that it works consistently across all supported formats.
+A: Absolutely!
+GroupDocs.Comparison supports PDF, Excel, PowerPoint, and plain text files.
+The stream‑based approach works consistently across all supported formats.

 try {